-5 CONCLUSIONS AND FUTURE WORK
+V. CONCLUSIONS AND FUTURE WORK

 We have proposed a system for matching latent fingerprints with rolled fingerprints.
 The matching module consists of minutiae matching, orientation field matching, and skeleton matching.
-To test the proposed system, 258 latent fingerprints in NIST SD27 were matched against a background database consisting of 29,257 rolled fingerprints from three different NIST databases.
-The rank-1 identification rate of 34.9 percent of the baseline minutiae matcher was improved to 74 percent when singularity, ridge quality map, ridge flow map, ridge wavelength map, and skeleton were incrementally used.
-The importance of various extended features has also been studied and the experimental results indicate that singularity, ridge quality map, and ridge flow map are the most effective features in improving the matching accuracy.
+To test the proposed system, 258 latent fingerprints in NIST SD27 are matched against a background database consisting of 29,257 rolled fingerprints from three different NIST databases.
+The rank-1 identification rate of 34.9% of the baseline minutiae matcher was improved to 74%, when singularity, ridge quality map, ridge flow map, ridge wavelength map and skeleton are incrementally used.
+The importance of various extended features has also been studied and the experimental results indicate that singularity, ridge quality map and ridge flow map are the most effective features in improving the matching accuracy.